Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Discussion

 We mention several possible directions for future work.

+\newstuff{First, to our knowledge, our analysis of metabolic networks represents the first application of a TSL to a complex biological reaction network.
+A promising direction for further research is the application of theoretical results from nonequilibrium thermodynamics to large-scale metabolic modeling and flux-balance analysis~\cite{wachtel2022free,gagrani2025thermodynamic,Sugie2025}.}

-First, as we showed, excess EPR in the linear-response regime defines a Riemannian geometry over the set of thermodynamic states.
-It would be interesting to explore thermodynamic length and optimal protocols using this geometry, in both linear and nonlinear active systems.
+Second, as we discuss near Eq.~\eqref{eq:eprLR}, in the linear-response regime, our excess EPR defines a Riemannian geometry over the set of thermodynamic states.
+It would be interesting to explore thermodynamic length and optimal protocols using this geometry in nonconservative systems.

+Third, in this paper, we explored thermodynamic bounds, such as TURs and TSLs, for the excess EPR.
+However, we also showed that the housekeeping EPR, the non-excess contribution to dissipation, quantifies the nonconservative nature of the forces.
+Future work may investigate the housekeeping contribution in more depth, e.g., from the perspective of large deviations, TURs and TSLs, as well as decompositions into elementary cycles~\citep{kohei2022}.

-Second, here we considered the excess/housekeeping decomposition applied to the EPR at a given instant in time.
-Our variational principle may be considered for time-extended stochastic processes, where entropy production is quantified as the relative entropy between trajectory distributions.
-This may lead to fluctuation theorems for excess/housekeeping EPR, as well as generalizations to non-Markovian stochastic processes.
+Fourth, here we considered the excess/housekeeping decomposition applied to the EPR at a given instant in time.
+However, the variational principle that defines excess EPR may also be considered for time-extended stochastic processes, where entropy production is quantified as the relative entropy between trajectory distributions.
+This may lead to fluctuation theorems for excess/housekeeping EPR and generalizations to non-Markovian stochastic processes.
 There are also interesting connections to other trajectory-level variational principles, such as Schrödinger-bridge problems~\citep{baradat2020minimizing,movilla2024inferring} and Maximum Caliber inference~\citep{dixit2018perspective}.

-Third, in this paper, we focused mostly on the generalized free energy and the excess EPR.
-However, we also showed that the housekeeping EPR, the non-excess contribution to dissipation, quantifies the nonconservative nature of the forces.
-Future work may study the housekeeping EPR in more depth, e.g., from the perspective of large deviations, thermodynamic uncertainty relations and speed limits, as well as decompositions into elementary cycles~\citep{kohei2022}.

-Finally, it is interesting to consider our information-geometric formulation in other types of physical systems --- such as reaction-diffusion systems \citep{nagayama2023geometric}, hydrodynamic systems~\citep{yoshimura2023geometric}, and quantum systems~\citep{yoshimura2024force} --- where EPR decompositions have recently been developed using Euclidean geometry.
+Finally, it is interesting to consider our generalized potential and information-geometric decomposition in other types of systems, including reaction-diffusion~\citep{nagayama2023geometric}, hydrodynamic~\citep{yoshimura2023geometric}, and quantum~\citep{yoshimura2024force} systems, which have recently been explored using Euclidean geometry.